 Your teen’s first class is a free trial, with no commitment required.

-Please arrive about 10–15 minutes early so we can answer any questions, help your teen get settled, and make sure they feel comfortable before class begins.
+Please arrive 10–15 minutes early so we can answer questions, help them get settled, and make the first day easy.

 What to bring: